European Union trade marks

 In this area we:

-- evaluate the registrability of a trademark, i.e. its conformity with the absolute (whether a sign is eligible to be recognised as a mark) and relative (whether a sign complies with third party rights) grounds prior to CTM registration;
+- evaluate the registrability of a trademark, i.e. its conformity with the absolute (whether a sign is eligible to be recognised as a mark) and relative (whether a sign complies with third party rights) grounds prior to EUTM registration;

 - prepare and register licensing, pledge, trademark right transfer agreements;